Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

 We can see:

-* The job function in network, each of the variable have a sub-directory.
+* The network in job function, each variable is corresponding to a sub-directory.

 * All subdirectories above have an  `out` document.
-It store the parameters of network in binary. `Out` is the default file name.
+It store the parameters of network in binary form. `Out` is the default file name.
 We can change that by  `variable op` in the network.

 * `Snapshot_done` is an empty folder.
-If it exists, means the network is completed the training.
+If it exists, it means that the network has been trained.

-* Snapshots of the training steps is store in `System-Train-TrainStep-train_job`.
+* Snapshots of the training steps is stored in `System-Train-TrainStep-train_job`.

 ## Model finetune and transfer learning

-We will meet the following scenario when we do the model finetune and transfer learning:
+In model finetune and transfer learning, we always need：

-* Finetune: Use a backbone which already completed the training as foundation.
-Keep training after expand some new network structure.
-The model of original backbone network need load the parameters we store previously.
-But the new part of the network need initialization.

-* Transfer learning: We will training according to new optimization method base on the original network which have completed the training.
-The new optimization method bring some extra parameters.
-Such as `momentum` or `adam`.
-The original parameters need load the parameters we store previously.
-But the extra parameters need initialization.

-To summarise, the above situation is:

-* Part of the parameters in model are load from original model.
+- Load some of the parameters from original model

-* The other part(new) of parameters need initialization.
+- Initialize the other part of parameters in model

-For this, `flow.train.CheckPoint.load` of OneFlow set the following procedures:
+For this, the following procedures in `flow.train.CheckPoint.load` are as follow:

-* According the description of network model in job function.
-The saving path of ergodic model and try to load each parameters.
+* According the model in job function, traverse the saved path of the model and try to load the parameters.

-* If find the corresponding parameter then load it.
+* If the corresponding parameter is found, the parameter is loaded.

-* If do not find it then start automatic initialization and print warning at same time indicate already automatically initiated the parameters.
+* If it is not found, it will be automatically initialized, and print the warning to remind that some of the parameters have been automatically initialized.

-In the [BERT](../adv_examples/bert.md) of OneFlow Benchmark.
-We can see the example of finetune.
+In the [BERT](../adv_examples/bert.md) of OneFlow Benchmark, we can see the example of finetune.

-The following is a example to explain the concepts:
+Here is an example.

-First we need define a model in the following shape and save it to `./mlp_models_1`：
+First we need define a model and save it to `./mlp_models_1` after training：
 ```python
 @flow.global_function(type="train")
 def train_job(